ehu23/CheckOff/README.md

-README
+Source Code for CheckOff - Designed to personalize morning and night routines

-To-do-list app implemented for Swift 4.1 and Xcode 9!!!
+Note: This app implemented for Swift 4.1 and Xcode 9!!!
 Beware, Xcode and Swift recently upgraded.
 Not converted for the newest versions yet.

-Functions:
+Also note: This is currently NOT on the app store.

+Current features:
-1. To-do list categories, which each category their own separate list
+1. Customizable todo list categories, which each category containing their own separate list.
-2. "swipe-to-delete" gesture
+2. swipe-to-delete gesture and checkmarking
+3. Automatically generated gradients across each page of rows
+4. Alert/event generation for user inputs
-3. Latest commit uses Realm as persistent storage
+5. Latest commit uses Realm DB for persistent storage

+Future Updates:
+1. Convert to latest Swift version
+2. Have a way to switch between morning and night
+3. Implement an alarm or some method to incorporate setting sleep schedules.
+4. Develop a more user interactive methodology for sleeping and waking.